-Scoring from set pieces has always been one of my club’s philosophies.
+Scoring from corners and set pieces has always been one of my club’s philosophies.
 Why not tick that box?
 It can give you extra credit and doesn’t come in the place of another philosophy.
 Surely, banging in loads of set pieces is doable if you spend a bit of time on your tactic?

 It can be hard in some circumstances.

 You might like to buy younger players.
 You might prefer more technical or creative players than meatheads who call themselves footballers.
 The simple answer might just be that these are all excuses and nothing is working for you.

 I know you might feel like set pieces don’t need the attention in your save.
 Maybe, you’re winning enough games anyway.
 But you shouldn’t be going a few games without scoring any goals from set pieces and you shouldn’t be scared whenever the opposition has a set piece.

 If your team are guilty of either of those problems, you’re not using set pieces correctly.
 If that’s the case, don’t worry; I’m not perfect, but I have some tips that might help.

 Set pieces in FM19 don’t work as they do in real life.
 They don’t even work as they should do in the game.
 Search ‘throw-in glitch’ to see what I mean.

 You can’t assign men to specific opponents or tell them to make particular runs.
 I’d say you can only determine the players’ starting positions, but that’s generous; unless you count ‘go forward’, or ‘go back’ as a starting position.
 And don’t tell me that there are other options, like putting your players on the post.
 That’s because your set piece routines will invariably rely on some extent on players set to ‘go forward’ or stay back’.